Gateway to Paradise

 piece I had begun a few days ago.
 Chloe Chung, a good friend of mine from the Sydney Conservatorium (flautist), had recently become entranced by the Chinese bamboo flute (dizi), and had been learning it for the past two years or so from a charismatic Chinese flute teacher, Chai Changning.

 She asked me to write a piece for dizi, pipa (Chinese lute), and maybe some string instruments.
-At first I was unsure if I could do it - I had no experience writing for Chinese instruments - but the more I listened to Chinese music, the more I became entranced by the pentatonically-flavoured sound world, the sounds of the instruments, which seem to harken back to a forgotten period of human history, and especially the inflection and ornamentation, derived from the tones of the Chinese language (for a great example, check out this piece).
-Being so used to baroque and classical ornamentation, this was so fresh and soulful.
+At first I was unsure if I could do it - I had no experience writing for Chinese instruments - but the more I listened to Chinese music, the more I became entranced by the pentatonically-flavoured sound world, the sounds of the instruments, which conjure up the sound of an ancient and long-living culture, and especially the inflection and ornamentation, derived from the tones of the Chinese language (for a great example, check out this piece).
+Being so used to baroque and classical ornamentation, this was so fresh to me.
 I gradually developed the confidence and strong desire to try to fuse some of the spirit of this music with my own way of composing, based on my education as a Western classical